 Betty continues to prep for the party and while doing attempts to defend Jughead to her mother, reminding Alice Cooper that she was a Serpent once too.
 Alice shows up to Pop’s while FP is diligently working to tell him to not let their kids repeat their mistakes.
 FP: “They weren’t all mistakes.”
 FP invites Alice to the ‘retirement party,’ seeing as Alice has a lot of old friends on the South Side, but Alice protests, saying Hal would never come.
 FP quickly retorts “well then leave him...at home.”
 Quick save by FP, but I think we can all see where this is headed.

-Safe in the halls of Riverdale High, our favorite foursome (where is Kevin?) surmises that the Conway child who survived The Reaper grew up to be the Black Hood and now he’s taking revenge on the town. #Bughead take off to plan the party while Veronica and Archie look through yearbooks in hopes that they’ll find the missing child...and just when Archie wants to start talking about “us” again, Veronica finds a familiar face in an old yearbook: Joseph Conway = Mr. Svenson the Janitor!
+Safe in the halls of Riverdale High, our favourite foursome (where is Kevin?) surmises that the Conway child who survived The Reaper grew up to be the Black Hood and now he’s taking revenge on the town. #Bughead take off to plan the party while Veronica and Archie look through yearbooks in hopes that they’ll find the missing child...and just when Archie wants to start talking about “us” again, Veronica finds a familiar face in an old yearbook: Joseph Conway = Mr. Svenson the Janitor!
 Archie and Veronica take off quick to question him.
 Mr. Svensonsays he escaped “The Reaper” out a bedroom window but not before he saw his face.

 Svenson/Conway says the so-called Reaper was a con man preacher passing through town (as one did back in the '60s) and that he told a group of men what happened and they took the con man away and killed him.
 No news yet on who these men were, but Archie confirms that Mr. Svenson is not the Black Hood because Archie has “looked into the Black Hood’s eyes."

 At Chateau Lodge, Veronica admits to Hermione she’s thrown herself into a side project to avoid the “I love you” conversation.
-Veronica, trying to normalize why she cannot say ‘I love you’ says “You and Daddy never say it.
+Veronica, trying to normalise why she cannot say ‘I love you’ says “You and Daddy never say it.
 I don’t think I’ve ever heard you say it once.”
-And as she says it, Veronica is clearly realizing something significant while looking at a sheepish Hermione, a look I don’t think we’ve seen on her yet.
+And as she says it, Veronica is clearly realising something significant while looking at a sheepish Hermione, a look I don’t think we’ve seen on her yet.

 The Whyte Wyrm is on and popping for the FP Retirement Party.
 Jughead is with Archie who says he’s going to clear the air with Veronica and that tonight is going to be a good night (we know this show too well...the night is doomed!)
 Betty walks in, hair down (!), gets a loving look from Jughead while her mother, Alice Cooper, rolls in beside her looking the part of South Side Serpent, with a leather jacket and Taylor-Swift Reputation-era hair.
 Alice saddles up to the bar like she never left and is slamming tequila shots, while she offers Betty a Shirley Temple (there you are Mama Cooper!).